 It was love at first sight with these Pinecone Cookies.
 I first spotted some in an advertisement for a wooden cookie mold.
 The 3-D effect drew me in, and I just had to order the mold to see if I could recreate them in my own kitchen.
 I was skeptical, and – full disclosure- there is a learning curve, but once you find your technique it’s easy.

 Needless to say, you’ll need to procure the pinecone mold for this recipe.
-I ordered the pinecone cookie mold from this Etsy seller, which shipped from outside the US to my home in Tennessee in about 7 days (which was quick!).
-If you ordered soon, you’d probably have it in time for Christmas, either for making cookies or for gifting the mold to your favorite baker.
-There’s a second option ready to ship right here.
+There’s one that’s not too expensive right here.
 I loved making these cookies because the technique has such rich history.
 The origins of molding cookies in wood forms can be traced back to the ancient arts of wood carving and pottery, around 3000 BC.
 The practice has endured through the ages with cookies such as German Springerle and molded Scottish shortbread.

 Use a scale.

 Through trial and error I figured out how to make the job of hand molding loads of cookies a shorter task.
 First, figure out how much dough the mold will hold.
 Press dough bit by bit into the mold until it is full.
 Then remove it and weigh it on a digital scale.
 This will give you the weight to use for all of the cookies.
 This pinecone mold holds 2.50 oz. of my gingerbread dough.
 If you use a different dough recipe, or a different mold, the weight will vary.